 In my UX work I use a range of wireframing and prototyping tools depending upon the client, project, and their workflow.
 I work extensively with Figma, Sketch, XD, Balsamiq Mockups, and Blend for Visual Studio.
 I also deliver training on these tools and create training tutorials teaching others to efficiently design user experiences that serve the needs of the end-user.

 As an author I’ve written extensively about digital imaging and design, including the recently published Photoshop CC Digital Classroom, Illustrator CC Digital Classroom and the Adobe Creative Cloud for Dummies.
 I also have written books on wireframing processes and tools.

-Although I’m one of many Jennifer Smith’s in the Boston area, I’m the only one with training guides and video tutorials on Microsoft.com and on the DigitalClassroom.com website.
-I’ve held the role of artist in residence for the Windows Phone team at Microsoft, helping third-party app developers produce better apps, and have been named a Microsoft MVP for three consecutive years for my contributions of improving UX in application designs.
-I’m also the co-founder of the American Graphics Institute.
+Although I’m likely one of many Jennifer Smith’s in Boston, and in the UX field, I’m the only one with training guides and video tutorials published on Microsoft.com and who teaches UX courses.
+I’ve held the role of artist in residence at Microsoft, helping third-party app developers produce better apps, and have been named a Microsoft MVP on three occasions for my contributions of improving UX in application designs.
+I hold the UXQB certification CPUX-F and I’m also the co-founder of the American Graphics Institute.